 © Steven Zucker - Depictions of Gods in Hunefer's Book of the Dead

-- There were different creation myths for different cities, each city, or cult, relying more heavily on one god for the creation of the world, over another.
+- There were different creation myths for different cities and each city relied more heavily on one god over another for the creation of the world.

 - Common elements in all of the ancient Egyptian creation myths included Nu being the waters of chaos where life had arisen, the sun, and the "cosmic egg."

 © kairoinfo4u - Ceiling at Dendera Temple, describing the creation of the world